2022 Hong Kong Chief Executive election: Reactions

 Lee was expected to secure enough nominations, and win the election without uncertainty.
 The pro-Beijing camp generally supported Lee as the next Chief Executive, with a campaign office composed of 16 deputy directors from a variety of backgrounds and as political heavyweights, some of those rallied for Carrie Lam, the incumbent Chief Executive, CY Leung and Donald Tsang, the former Chief Executives.
 The four real estate developer giants also supported Lee.

 The background of Lee, having served in the police for decades, raised concerns about his hardline attitude and inexperience.
 Lee was also criticised as being "surprisingly weak and unprepared" in a "carefully choreographed" press conference, without details on election manifesto.
-Lo Kin-hei, chairperson of Democratic Party, the pro-democracy largest party now out of parliament, said anointing Lee implies the Chinese Government chooses to proceed with hardline policies.
+Lo Kin-hei, chairperson of Democratic Party, the largest pro-democracy party, now out of parliament, said anointing Lee implies the Chinese Government chooses to proceed with hardline policies.

 Senior government loyalists also sought to play down criticism that the leadership race did not field any rivals to Lee.
 Maria Tam, former Convenor of National People's Congress Hong Kong delegation, said "having one person run for (chief executive) does not mean we have fewer choices".